zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 ### NGroups

 NGroups resource provides a way to create and manage ‘n’ container groups with a rich set of operations.
-An NGroups resource reference a container group profile resource and use that to create N instances of similar looking CGs.
-Within NGroups resource, customer can also specify other properties including but not limited to - number of CGs, update preferences (manual or rolling update), load balancers, subnets, and other relevant properties which they want to associate with CGs under an NGroups resource.
+An NGroups resource references a container group profile resource and uses that to create N instances of similar looking CGs.
+Within NGroups resource, customers can also specify other properties including but not limited to number of CGs, update preferences (manual or rolling update), load balancers, subnets, and other relevant properties which they want to associate with CGs under an NGroups resource.

 > [!NOTE]
-> A CG profile needs to be created **before** creating an NGroups resource.Since the CG profile is an ARM resource, it has its own ARM APIs.
+> A CG profile needs to be created **before** creating an NGroups resource.
+Since the CG profile is an ARM resource, it has its own ARM APIs.
 A CG profile needs to be created **before** creating an NGroups resource.

 ##### Benefits of Referencing Container Group Profile